 [Feature Envy] Parcel#addressee uses @person more than self

-That’s because the method sends two messages to @person, so this code fragment should be moved onto that object:
+, so this code fragment should be moved onto that object:

 Now fewer messages are sent overall, so the Feature Envy is gone.